As collected over the years by recording secretary Alan Dratious.

 God is known through faith, personal experience, and shared experience.

-Those who strenuously deny God as contrary to scientific knowledge at least do him the courtesy of granting that his existence is an important matter.
+Those who strenuously deny God as contrary to scientific knowledge at least do Him the courtesy of granting that His existence is an important matter.

-Some say God and those who believe in him do more harm than good.
+Some say God and those who believe in Him do more harm than good.
 But one could make as strong an argument against science.
 In crusades and jihads God is the end, in Dresden and Hiroshima science is the means.
 In both, we are the agents of that destruction.
 To blame either the means or the end is to disavow our own responsibility.

 When so much good is accomplished in the name of God or with the help of science, and sometimes both, who can say that either the means or the end is absolutely bad?
 If anyone can show that fire is absolutely good or absolutely bad, let them show some absolute truth about God or about science.
 Let others grant the benefit of the doubt to both.